Veterans Affairs Compensation for Sleep Apnea

 VA Disability Rating for Sleep Apnea Syndromes

-And finally, if the veteran’s sleep apnea causes chronic respiratory failure with carbon dioxide retention or cor pulmonale, or if their sleep apnea requires tracheostomy, then a 100 percent rating will be awarded.
+• If the Veteran’s sleep apnea causes chronic respiratory failure with carbon dioxide retention or cor pulmonale, or if their sleep apnea requires tracheostomy, then a 100 percent rating will be awarded.

 Click here to learn more about how to increase your VA disability rating.